laravel/spark-next-docs/src/spark-paddle/middleware.md

         ->middleware(['auth', 'subscribed']);
 ```

-If the user has an active subscription, the request will continue to execute normally.
-However, if the user does not have an active subscription, they will be redirected to your application's Spark billing portal.
+If the user has a valid subscription, the request will continue to execute normally.
+However, if the user does not have an valid subscription, they will be redirected to your application's Spark billing portal.
 If the request is an XHR request, a response with a 402 HTTP status code will be returned to the client.

 :::tip Manually Inspecting Subscription States